Shoppers are searching for and buying products locally more than ever. In fact, searches including “near me” have grown 3x in the past two years.

 It’s free to list your local inventory on Google, which makes your products eligible to show up across Google’s properties.
 You can pay to boost your listings with local inventory ads to reach even more local shoppers.

 The bidding format for Google local inventory ads is the same as standard Google Shopping campaigns.
 You’re only charged after a potential customer clicks your ad and visits either your Google-hosted landing page or your own website if you have local pickup options enabled.

 How to set up Google local inventory listings in Shopify

 Now that you’re familiar with local inventory listings, ads, and the benefits of each, you’re ready to learn how to set them up.
-If you use Shopify POS, you can easily sync your store’s inventory using Shopify’s Google channel.
+If you use Shopify POS, you can easily sync your store’s inventory using Google & YouTube app for Shopify.

-💡 PRO TIP: Before setting up Google local inventory sync in Shopify, you need to have already set up the Google channel and link it to your Google Merchant Center account.
-Follow this guide to learn how to add the Google channel in Shopify admin.
+💡 PRO TIP: Before setting up Google local inventory sync in Shopify, you need to have already set up the the Google & YouTube app and link it to your Google Merchant Center account.
+Follow this guide to learn how to add the Google & YouTube app to Shopify.

 1. Launch the setup guide for Google local inventory

-Go to the Google channel in your Shopify admin and scroll to the Google local inventory section.
+Go to the the Google & YouTube app in your Shopify admin and scroll to the Google local inventory section.
 Click Get started to launch the setup guide.